csgohacks/master-guide/free-and-pastes/introduction.md

 # Introduction

-Are you being to broke to afford for a cheat, or want to try how it's look like to cheat in CSGO before spending you money to buy one?
-The CSGO cheating community has come up with some free solution for you to try out!
-In this section will cover the most popular free cheats available in the internet.
-This including:
+Are you being to broke to afford a cheat, or want to try to cheat in CS:GO before spending your money to buy a paid cheat?
+The CSGO cheating community has come up with some free solutions for you to try out!
+In this section will cover the most popular free cheats available on the internet.
+This includes:

 * Onetap crack
 * Fatality crack
-* Ratpoison
+* RatPoison
-* Luckycharms
+* LuckyCharms
-* osiris
+* Osiris